-i had the “accessible” part right. this music is pretty free of weirdness, and my working title was “almost normal”, which just about sums it up. on some level i think i decided it was time to get a bit more approachable and let some craft sneak into things, recording some of the songs i was writing in the traditional sense instead of improvising everything while it was being recorded.
+I had the “accessible” part right.
+This music is pretty free of weirdness, and my working title was Almost Normal, which just about sums it up.
+I think I decided it was time to get a bit more approachable and let more craft sneak into things, recording some of the songs I was writing in the traditional sense instead of improvising everything while it was being recorded.

-i’m not sure what possessed me to try re-working we was dead as a ballad, but i think it turned out a lot better than the papa ghostface version did, even if i still never quite captured the song the way it sounded it my head when i wrote it. dirty reflection was written on piano, complete with lyrics, but for some reason i decided to turn it into another one of my early stabs at something approaching electronic music, and i never got around to recording vocals. the weird filter effects were added after the fact when i finally mixed the song in the summer of 2002.
+I’m not sure what possessed me to try re-working We Was Dead as a ballad, but i think it turned out a lot better than the Papa Ghostface version did, even if I still never quite captured the song the way it sounded it my head when I wrote it.
+Dirty Reflection was written on piano, complete with lyrics, but for some reason I decided to turn it into another one of my early stabs at something approaching electronic music, and I never got around to recording vocals.
+The weird filter effects were added after the fact when I finally mixed the song in the summer of 2002.

-sound of the smell
+Sound of the Smell

 We Was Dead